- proposed: 2015 Winter: Tues am; 8 sessions; Ashland

 - Practicum: prac·ti·cum [prak-ti-kuhm] n. "the part of a [university] course consisting of practical work in a particular field"

 - There will be no planned presentations -- just puzzle practice.
-However, while we solve puzzles, I will highlight interesting/unusual clues and themes, answer questions, and mention reference materials (from my CROSSWORDS and YOU course) that you can access later.
+However, while we solve puzzles, I will highlight interesting/unusual clues and themes, answer questions, and point to reference materials (from my CROSSWORDS and YOU course) that you can access later.

 - Less experienced solvers are welcome; and/or you can consider my introductory CROSSWORDS and YOU course which covers history and culture, vocabulary, clues, themes, formats, sources, applications, and authoring -- along with some practice (1/3 of each session) involving easier puzzles.

 - This online version allows you to explore items that we skim/skip, or that you miss, or want to refer to later.
 This format also allows me to update the course with new or revised items on an ongoing basis, plus provide a more mobile-friendly version.
 Note: there will be no other versions, e.g., .pdf, as in my other longer courses.

 - We'll select several puzzles each session, usually available online, and appropriate in difficulty for class ability & interest; for example: